katnaps/nixos-base/README.md

 # mount /dev/disk/by-label/data /mnt/data
 ```

-once the storage drives have been formatted and partition accordingly generate configuration.nix and hardware-configuration.nix file
+once the disk drives have been formatted and partition accordingly generate configuration.nix and hardware-configuration.nix file
 run this command to generate config files
 ```
 # nixos-generate-config --root /mnt